 Types of Potting Soil

-A few plant groups grow naturally in difficult environments; in fact, they actually suffer in “ideal” growing conditions.
-To thrive, plants like cacti and orchids need completely different growing media.
-Next, this guide dives into the different types of potting soils, which is best suited for specific requirements, and what to look for in each category.
+Next, this guide explores different types of potting soils, which is best suited for specific requirements, and what to look for in each category.

 Seed Starting Mix

 Seed starting mix is designed to sprout seeds for plants that gardeners transplant to a permanent home in the ground or a container.
 Gardeners typically use it in multicell trays in a highly controlled environment.
 Seed starting mix usually contains sterile, finely textured peat moss and perlite.

 Sometimes, seed starting mixes contain no fertilizer because they’re intended for short-term use only—no longer than a month—during which time the young seedlings receive nourishment from the nutrients inside their seed coating.
 When the seedling must remain in the trays a bit longer, growers often add liquid fertilizer to help them thrive.

 Outdoor potting mix is heavier and coarser than indoor mix.
 In addition to retaining moisture in the hot sun, it must anchor plants to withstand strong winds.
 Outdoor potting mix has long fibers and a large particle size, which helps reduce the surface area and increase its water-holding capacity as it resists compaction.